Brandy Johnson

+Gymnastics career

+Johnson began gymnastics at age 6; her doctors recommended it to her parents to strengthen her core muscles after she had surgery.

 A member of Brown's Gymnastics club in Orlando, Florida, Johnson made an impressive debut in high-level competition, winning the all-around, vault, floor exercise and balance beam titles at the 1986 Junior Olympics National Championships.
 The following year, in her first US National Championships, Johnson won the all-around gold medal in the junior division.
 She also received her first international assignment, the Chunichi Cup in Japan, where she achieved a twelfth-place finish.

-During the buildup to the 1988 Olympics, Johnson moved to Houston, Texas, to be coached by Marta and Béla Károlyi.
+During the buildup to the 1988 Olympics, after she won bronze at the 1988 American Cup, Johnson moved to Houston, Texas, to be coached by Marta and Béla Károlyi.
 She placed sixth at the 1988 US Nationals and fourth at the Olympic Trials, securing a berth on the US team for the 1988 Olympics in Seoul.
 At the Olympics, Johnson's tenth-place all-around finish was the highest for an American gymnast in the meet.
-She qualified for an event final on the vault, for which she placed fifth (however, had the competition been held under the New Life rule as in 1989, she would have won the silver medal).
+She qualified for an event final on the vault, for which she placed fifth, and she was the alternate for the uneven bars final.
+Johnson said she was proud of her uneven bars score as she had historically struggled on the event.
 She, Kelly Garrison-Steves, and Phoebe Mills were the only U.S. women to qualify for an individual event final.